-- 2. Non-Main Street Past Experience (up to 10 points) - 1.
-The applicant will earn 10 points if the application demonstrates that the Applicant, its Developer or other development manager has extensive experience in developing or rehabilitating affordable housing AND NRHP or traditional architecture projects over the past three (3) years. - 2.
-The applicant will earn 7 points if the applicant demonstrates that the applicant, its Developer or other development manager has developed or rehabilitated affordable housing projects that did not contain NRHP or traditional architecture projects over the past three (3) years. - 3.
-The applicant will earn 4 points if the applicant demonstrates that the applicant, its Developer or other development manager has experience in developing or rehabilitating non-affordable housing projects that contained NRHP or traditional architecture over the past three (3) years. - 4.
-The applicant will earn a maximum of zero (0) points if the applicant cannot demonstrate that it, its Developer or other development manager has completed at least one affordable housing, or NRHP or traditional architecture project in the last three (3) years. - 3.
-Knowledge of Key Personnel (up to 10 points). - 1.
-Key personnel are Applicant Team members that must remain part of the project for the project to be completed.
+- 1. Activity on Previous Main Street Grants. (up to 5 points) - a.
+Applicants that are severely delayed in starting construction on an existing HOPE VI Main Street grant will not receive points for this subfactor.
+All other applicants will receive five (5) points for this subfactor. - b.
+If the applicant has received an FY2017 or earlier HOPE VI Main Street grant and has not started construction by the deadline date in this NOFA, the applicant will not receive these 5 points.
+HUD will determine whether construction has started by contacting the HUD Grant Manager for that grant and through reported construction progress in the HOPE VI Grants Management System. - 2.
+Non-Main Street Past Experience (up to 10 points) - a.
+The applicant will earn 10 points if the application demonstrates that the Applicant, its Developer or other development manager has extensive experience in developing or rehabilitating affordable housing AND NRHP or traditional architecture projects over the past three (3) years. - b.
+The applicant will earn 7 points if the applicant demonstrates that the applicant, its Developer or other development manager has developed or rehabilitated affordable housing projects that did not contain NRHP or traditional architecture projects over the past three (3) years. - c.
+The applicant will earn 4 points if the applicant demonstrates that the applicant, its Developer or other development manager has experience in developing or rehabilitating non-affordable housing projects that contained NRHP or traditional architecture over the past three (3) years. - d.
+The applicant will earn zero (0) points if the applicant cannot demonstrate that it, its Developer or other development manager has completed at least one affordable housing or NRHP or traditional architecture project in the last three (3) years.

+C. Knowledge of Key Personnel (up to 10 points)

+1. Key personnel are Applicant Team members that must remain part of the project for the project to be completed.
 Key personnel are the entities that will manage the activities of the other Applicant Team members and bring the project to successful completion.
-Key personnel include the applicant, Developer, other development manager and property owner.
-Applicants should show specific experience and duties that they have performed and relate that experience to the project proposed in the HOPE VI Main Street application. - 1.
-The applicant will earn 10 points if the applicant demonstrates that its key personnel have extensive knowledge of the development or rehabilitation of affordable housing projects, including knowledge of Federal accessibility requirements for persons with disabilities, AND that include NRHP or traditional architecture. - 2.
-The applicant will earn 7 points if the applicant demonstrates that its key personnel have knowledge of the development or rehabilitation of affordable housing projects, including knowledge of Federal accessibility requirements for persons with disabilities, and that do not contain NRHP or traditional architecture. - 3.
-The applicant will earn 4 points if the applicant demonstrates that its key personnel have knowledge of the development or rehabilitation of non-affordable housing projects and that contain NRHP or traditional architecture. - 4.
+Key personnel include the applicant, Developer, other development manager and property

+- owner.
+Applicants should show specific experience and duties that they have performed and relate that experience to the project proposed in the HOPE VI Main Street application. - 2.
+The applicant will earn 10 points if the applicant demonstrates that its key personnel have extensive knowledge of the development or rehabilitation of affordable housing projects, including knowledge of Federal accessibility requirements for persons with disabilities, AND that include NRHP or traditional architecture. - 3.
+The applicant will earn 7 points if the applicant demonstrates that its key personnel have knowledge of the development or rehabilitation of affordable housing projects, including knowledge of Federal accessibility requirements for persons with disabilities, and that do not contain NRHP or traditional architecture. - 4.
+The applicant will earn 4 points if the applicant demonstrates that its key personnel have knowledge of the development or rehabilitation of non-affordable housing projects and that contain NRHP or traditional architecture. - 5.
 The applicant will earn zero (0) points if the applicant cannot demonstrate its key personnel have knowledge of real property development or rehabilitation and knowledge of Federal accessibility requirements for persons with disabilities.